apollographql/apollo-client/docs/source/caching/cache-field-behavior.md

 sidebar_title: Customizing field behavior
 ---

 You can customize how a particular field in your Apollo Client cache is read and written.
 To do so, you define a **field policy** for the field.
-A type policy can include:
+A field policy can include:

 * A [`read` function](#the-read-function) that specifies what happens when the field's cached value is read
 * A [`merge` function](#the-merge-function) that specifies what happens when field's cached value is written